Pranjal360Agarwal/ApnaBharat-Bus-Booking-Reservation-System/README.md

 • Tkinter : All the frontend interface has been made up using GUI(Graphical user interface)

-• SQLite : SQLite database has been used as database for the project(backend part).
+• SQLite : SQLite database has been used as database for the project(backend part)

 # Features 🚀